Demerol: Uses, Side Effects, Addiction & Treatment

 What is Demerol used for, then?

-Typically prescribed to treat moderate or severe pain, Demerol delivers effects similar to those of oxycodone or morphine.
+Typically prescribed to treat moderate to severe pain, Demerol delivers effects similar to those of oxycodone or morphine.
 If this drug is indicated for the treatment of acute pain, it should not be used for longer than two days.
 The medication is unsuitable for the treatment of chronic pain due to its habit-forming potential and the availability of superior pain medications.

 You can find this drug in the following variants: